bihorac-LAB/Exposome/README.md

 ## Web Application

 We created a [web application](https://exposome.rc.ufl.edu/) to provide the investigators with the access to :
-- data catalog
+- Data catalog
 - Exposome data linkage tool
-- data visualization tool
+- Data visualization tool

 In the next release, we are planning to provide a basic data analyzer tool.